AlexsanderHamir/PoolX/design_docs.md

 3. Tune growth and shrink parameters for your workload
 4. Monitor pool statistics for optimization
 5. Use appropriate fast path settings for your access patterns
+6. Ensure sufficient object capacity for your workload - undersizing the pool relative to request volume will result in excessive blocking or dropped goroutines.

 ## Monitoring and Metrics